-Refugees and asylum seekers with residence permits are provided doctors’, nurses’ and psychologists’ services by the Immigrant Office for a period of two years.
+Refugees and asylum seekers with residence permits are provided doctors’, nurses’ and psychologists’ services by the Immigrant Office for a period of three years.
 After this period, they will be directed to an ordinary health station by a nurse.

 A public health nurse will invite the customer to their first visit and book them an appointment.
 For subsequent appointments, the customer may book appointments at the premises or by phone.